Written by Cast Member

 - Michael Imperioli wrote several episodes of The Sopranos.
 This is reflected in Christopher Moltisanti's interest in film and screenwriting.

-- Michael Landon got his start in writing with several scripts for his hit series Bonanza.
+- Michael Landon got his start in writing with several scripts for his hit series Bonanza, including at least one episode where his character did not appear.
 He went on to write more episodes of Little House on the Prairie than anyone else, as well as create another successful vehicle for himself in Highway To Heaven.

 - A handful of Mighty Morphin' Power Rangers episodes were written by Paul Schrier, who played Bulk.